immonex/kickstart/src/readme.txt

 * Added automatic determination of decimal places on primary price formatting.
 * Added flags for featured properties and front page offers.
 * Added step option for value/range slider elements in search forms.
+* Added option and shortcode attribute for setting the "no results" message of property searches.
 * Made private pages selectable as list or detail view templates.
 * Activated default property template on taxonomy based frontend queries.
 * Optimized building of hierarchical taxonomy option lists for search forms.